General Terms and Conditions

 pages) shall be agreed upon in advance.

-interpreting orders shall, as a rule, be agreed on an hourly basis.
+fee for interpreting orders shall, as a rule, be agreed on an hourly basis.

 (4) All prices are net